 Depending on your insurer, the device could also track a few other factors, like your location, speed, time of day or whether you accelerate or brake quickly, which can contribute to further discounts on your premium.

-Which providers offer it?
+Which auto insurers offer it?

 Here are the pay-per-mile programs you can find while comparing rates online.